MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 * [Azure Database for PostgreSQL][4]
   * The sample code stores application data in a PostgreSQL database.
-  * The container app connects to PostgreSQL through environment variables configured explicitly or with [Azure Service Connector][8].
+  * The container app connects to PostgreSQL with a [user-assigned managed identity](/entra/identity/managed-identities-azure-resources/overview).
+Connection information is stored in environment variables configured explicitly or with [Azure Service Connector][8].

 * [GitHub][1]
   * The sample code for this tutorial is in a GitHub repo that you'll fork and clone locally.
 To set up a CI/CD workflow with [GitHub Actions][6], you'll need a GitHub account.